And so it begins.

 One by one they trotted out like little lambs, some to be praised, some to be sheared—but actually very few to be slaughtered.

-Paige Miles: It's tough to be first.
-But while Simon thought the 24-year-old from Naples, Fla., did her booming, soulful voice a disservice by choosing the "wedding singer" song "All Right Now" by Free, his fellow judges dealt solely in various levels of praise.
-"I agree and disagree with all of them," quipped Ellen.
+Paige Miles: It's always tough to be first.
+But while Simon thought the 24-year-old from Naples, Fla., did her booming, soulful voice a disservice by choosing the "wedding singer" song "Alright Now" by Free, his fellow judges dealt solely in various levels of praise.
+"I agree and disagree with all of them," quipped Ellen, who weighed in last on this one.

-Ashley Rodriguez: The 22-year-old's too-close-to-the-original, unspecial version of Leona Lewis' "Happy" did not have the desired effect—on us or the judges.
+Ashley Rodriguez: Better luck next time, Ash.
+The 22-year-old's too-close-to-the-original, unspecial version of Leona Lewis' "Happy" did not have the desired effect—on us or the judges.
 "I couldn't really see you in there," Randy Jackson told her, while Simon, who counts Lewis as a protégé, called the performance "clumsy," with "no originality."
-The student from Chelsea, Mass., is gorgeous, but so are the other girls.
+The student from Chelsea, Mass., is gorgeous, but… So are the other girls.

 Janell Wheeler: A Heart song already!
 But "What About Love" was just too big for the 24-year-old from Orlando, who hit some decent high notes toward the end, but riddled the rest of the song with shaky notes.
 "You gave it a 100 percent effort and probably delivered 65 percent," Simon said.
-Kara DioGuardi and Randy both agreed that the song was too big for Janell.
-Ellen, on the other hand, appears to be taking up the mantle abandoned by Paula Abdul.
+Kara DioGuardi and Randy both agreed that the song was too big for Janell, but, wouldn't you know… Ellen appears to be taking up the mantle abandoned by Paula Abdul.
 "I love that song and I thought you sang it very well," said the newcomer.
 "You moved easily onstage and tried to get into it…I liked it and I like you."
 (The compliments about fashion choices are probably just around the corner.)

 Katelyn Epperly: Another Beatles song, but with a completely different approach.
 The 19-year-old Iowan gave "Oh!
 Darling" the torch-song, cabaret-lounge treatment—but not necessarily in a bad way.
 Simon couldn't quite explain why, but he really liked Katelyn up there, as did everyone else.
-"Don't box yourself in," Randy, who was uncharacteristically eloquent tonight, advised her in response to Kara's concern that the teen had overdone it with the makeup.
+"Don't box yourself in," Randy, who was uncharacteristically eloquent tonight, advised her in response to Kara's concern that Katelyn had overdone it with the makeup.
+(Only Kara's allowed to do that, apparently.)

-Haeley Vaughn: And yet another tune courtesy of Lennon-McCartney.
+Haeley Vaughn: Another something different, courtesy of Lennon-McCartney.
 Haeley, 16 and fiercely precocious, pulled out her guitar for a reworked, slowed-down version of "I Want to Hold Your Hand."
 Totally unexpected and interesting, but the screamin' indie sensibility didn't match the pageant-ready smile plastered across the teen's face the entire time.
 "Just as someone who likes music," Ellen enjoyed it.
 But Simon found it "verging on terrible."
-"If it was a mess, it was a hot mess," countered Ellen.
+"It if was a mess, it was a hot mess," Ellen rallied on the teen's behalf.

-Lacey Brown: You'd think it would be hard to do an unlistenable version of Fleetwood Mac's "Landslide," provided one could sing, but we didn't care for this.
-The arrangement was so…calculated.
+Lacey Brown: We would think it would be hard to do an unlistenable version of Fleetwood Mac's "Landslide," provided one can sing, of course, but we didn't care for this.
+The arrangement was so… calculated.
 The 24-year-old church event planner from Amarillo, Texas, hasn't had an easy go of it, getting cut late in the game last year, and things didn't get any easier for her tonight.
 Even Ellen couldn't hang with it.
 "Terrible," Randy said flatly (after praising the awesomeness of the song), and Simon called it "quite depressing" and "kind of indulgent."

 Michelle Delamor: Looking a little bit like Alicia Keys out there, the 22-year-old from Miami tried her hand at "Fallin'."
 Not bad, but not particularly inspiring, either.
 Was that because "it seemed so easy" for her, as Ellen suggested?
 No, it didn't pop because a serviceable version of a difficult song is not going to be good enough week after week.